Skip to main content

 • Absolutely no mobile devices to be used or present in assessment conditions.

 • Phone calls are not to be made or received at any time throughout the College day.
-Parents can be assured that in an emergency situation, students can be contacted through Student Services.
+Parents can be assured that in an emergency situation, students can be contacted through College Engagement.

 Forms of Communication